-- 7. (Optional) Alter a connection by selecting and dragging the green connector in the connection and dropping it onto the new location. - 8.
-Continue adding, connecting and removing nodes until the tree is complete, and then select Save. - 9.
-Test your authentication tree by navigating to a URL similar to the following: https://openam.example.com:8443/openam/XUI/?realm=/alpha&service=myAuthTree#login
+- 6. To change a connection, select and drag the green connector in the connection and drop it onto the new location. - 7.
+Continue adding, connecting and removing nodes until the tree is complete, then click Save. - 8.
+Test your authentication tree by navigating to a URL similar to the following: https://openam.example.com:8443/openam/XUI/? realm=/alpha&service=myAuthTree#login